michealespinola/reddit.wikidownloader/README.md

 This will download wiki pages from dynamically aquired subreddit names based on the account used to authenticate the Reddit instance.
 All subreddits that the account has joined will be processed.

-Note: Hundreds of joined subreddits can potentially take hours to download depending on the contents of those subreddit wikis.
+**Note**: Hundreds of joined subreddits can potentially take hours to download depending on the contents of those subreddit wikis.

 ## Example Command Output For /r/DataHoarder